 The challenge to decarbonise our energy system is significant.
 It is also one that requires effort on multiple fronts, especially if the UK is to meet its climate change targets.
 The 222 community energy organisations in England, Wales and Northern Ireland, identified in the Community Energy England report, are increasingly playing a key role in that effort.

 This success within the community energy sector, is largely down to the drive and determination of those individuals who made the leap of setting up their own organisations.
 Many have had to develop innovative skills to turn their eco ideas into reality.
 Fortunately, they have not been alone, thanks to support from specialist, not for profit organisations like Regen, Community Energy England and Community Energy Wales.
-There is also an excellent range of specialist advisory and funding organistions such as Mongoose, Ethex, Energy4All, Share Energy, Pure Leapfrog and green bank Triodos.
+There is also an excellent range of specialist advisory and funding organistions such as Bright Renewables, Ethex, Energy4All, Share Energy, Pure Leapfrog and green bank Triodos.

 It must also be said that the Government has also played its part in the success of Community Energy.
 Unfortunately however, recent policy changes are now putting this vital sector under threat.
 Government cuts to tax relief, together with the reduction of “feed-in tariff” subsidies and closure of various support initiatives potentially threatens the financial viability of typical community energy schemes.
 This comes at a time when the UK is looking unlikely to meet its target of getting 15 per cent of all energy from renewables by 2020.